qoelet/open-u-tex/README.md

 # open-u-tex

-A simple CLI for creating a TeX template for Open University assignments.
+A simple CLI for creating a LaTeX template for Open University assignments, including

+- numbering equations
+- cover page
+- page numbering
+- footer with student name and id

+See the generated `.tex` file for more details.

 ```shell
 $ stack install